se-edu/learningresources/contents/swift/welcome-to-swift.md

 }
 ```

-With the guard statement, the golden path is not indented:
+With the guard statement, the happy path is not indented:

 ```swift
 func timeTravel(album: String) {